pdn4kd/pdn4kd.github.io/_posts/2023-07-16-interstellar_rocketry.markdown

 ![relativistic-comparison](/images/rockets-comparison.png "comparing")

 Finally, a comparison (1-way) Δv in the classical (dashed) and relativistic (solid) regimes.
-Rather strikingly, they overlap for everything except the photon rocket (mainly because it's the only one that gets up past xx c).
-Of course, if one doesn't burn *all* their fuel trying to get that last few percent of c, they accelerate and deccelerate many times to close to it.
+Rather strikingly, they overlap for everything except the photon rocket (mainly because it's the only one that gets up past 0.2 c).
+Of course, if one doesn't burn *all* their fuel trying to get that last few percent of c, they accelerate and decelerate many times to close to it.